-A. Patient with a psychiatric or behavioral disorder who is at imminent risk of self-injury or is a threat to others.
+- A. Patient with a psychiatric or behavioral disorder who is at imminent risk of self-injury or is a threat to others.

+- B. Agitated delirium a condition of agitated fighting against restraints without being aware of actions can lead to death

-- B. Patient with a medical condition causing agitation and possibly violent behavior.
+- C. Patient with a medical condition causing agitation and possibly violent behavior.
 Examples of these conditions are:

 - 1. Alcohol or drug (e.g. PCP, methamphetamine, cocaine) intoxications

 - 2. Hypoglycemia

 - 3. Stroke

 - 4. Drug overdose

-- Post-ictal after seizure
+- 5. Post-ictal after seizure

-- 6. Head trauma
+- Head trauma